AkiiSinghal/BlueZon-Django-based-Website/README.md

 # BlueZon-Django-based-Website
 It is PUBG Tournament website which paid matches are organised with prize money.

-It is a Django based website with with full features of admin login for managing the site database and updates.
+It is a Django based website with full features of admin login for managing the site database and updates.

 It also gives the feature of email verification of users.